HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 Conclusion

-Just keep watering the soil, give them six hours of sunlight each day, then add in a little pruning, and you’ll be able to enjoy the scent and scenery they provide in no time.
+Just keep watering the soil, give them six hours of sunlight each day, then add a little pruning, and you’ll enjoy the scent and scenery they provide in no time.

 References & Further Reading: